mithril-security/bastionlab/client/README.md

 # BastionAI Client

-BastionAI Client is a python library to create client applications for BastionAI Server (Mithril-security's confidential training server).
+BastionAI Client is a python library to create client applications for BastionAI Server (Mithril Security's confidential training server).

 **If you wish to know more about BastionAI, please have a look to the project [Github repository](https://github.com/mithril-security/bastionai/).**